Running Bevel DLT network on Minikube

 minikube status vault status

-Now run the following to deploy Bevel Fabric on minikube:
+Now run the following to deploy your chosen DLT on minikube:

 Windows users should use following (make sure that the local volume was mounted as per this step):

 Meanwhile you can also check if pods are being deployed:

 kubectl get pods --all-namespaces -w